Mycorrhiza: Monotropoid mycorrhiza

 This type of mycorrhiza occurs in the subfamily Monotropoideae of the Ericaceae, as well as several genera in the Orchidaceae.
 These plants are heterotrophic or mixotrophic and derive their carbon from the fungus partner.
 This is thus a non-mutualistic, parasitic type of mycorrhizal symbiosis.

+Dual mycorrhiza

+Plants typically form associations with only one type of mycorrhizal fungi.
+However, a few species, known as dual-mycorrhizal plants, can simultaneously associate with both arbuscular and ectomycorrhizal fungi within the same root system.
+The costs and benefits of forming dual-mycorrhizal associations are not fully understood, but appear to be dependent on the plant's life stage and abiotic conditions.
+Mycorrhizal switching, the ability to shift between fungal types, has also been reported under a wide range of biotic and abiotic conditions.
+Dual-mycorrhizal plants often occupy broader geographical ranges and environmental niche spaces compared to plants restricted to a single mycorrhizal type.
+This allows such plants to spread into habitats where one of the two mycorrhizal fungi types might be absent.
+Thus, the role of dual mycorrhiza in primary and secondary succession, particularly in nutrient-poor soils, has been highlighted, as they can facilitate ecosystem recovery.
+Due to their unique capabilities, dual-mycorrhizal plants are increasingly recognised as key components in ecological restoration and reforestation, especially in regions where woodland tree species face limited access to mycorrhizal fungal inoculum.
+Ecological nucleation of ectomycorrhizal woodland tree species around dual-mycorrhizal Salix species has been observed within arbuscular mycorrhizal dominated vegetation.

 Function

 Nutrient exchanges and communication between a mycorrhizal fungus and plants.

 Mycorrhizal fungi form a mutualistic relationship with the roots of most plant species.
 In such a relationship, both the plants themselves and those parts of the roots that host the fungi, are said to be mycorrhizal.
 Relatively few of the mycorrhizal relationships between plant species and fungi have been examined to date, but 95% of the plant families investigated are predominantly mycorrhizal either in the sense that most of their species associate beneficially with mycorrhizae, or are absolutely dependent on mycorrhizae.
 The Orchidaceae are notorious as a family in which the absence of the correct mycorrhizae is fatal even to germinating seeds.

 Recent research into ectomycorrhizal plants in boreal forests has indicated that mycorrhizal fungi and plants have a relationship that may be more complex than simply mutualistic.
 This relationship was noted when mycorrhizal fungi were unexpectedly found to be hoarding nitrogen from plant roots in times of nitrogen scarcity.
 Researchers argue that some mycorrhizae distribute nutrients based upon the environment with surrounding plants and other mycorrhizae.
 They go on to explain how this updated model could explain why mycorrhizae do not alleviate plant nitrogen limitation, and why plants can switch abruptly from a mixed strategy with both mycorrhizal and nonmycorrhizal roots to a purely mycorrhizal strategy as soil nitrogen availability declines.
 It has also been suggested that evolutionary and phylogenetic relationships can explain much more variation in the strength of mycorrhizal mutualisms than ecological factors.